 Why should shopping malls use people counters?

 To provide those enhanced metrics.
 In the current economic atmosphere every advantage needs to be applied.
 Knowing with a certainty that there is adequate traffic to support the businesses in the mall and thereby the mall itself.
 Relying on older, less exacting techniques, is no longer a best practices option.
 The technology is available to capture the data so it can be put to use in an effective manner.
-PCount offers solutions to implementing that technology.
-We stand ready to answer your questions, please, contact us.
+PCount offers solutions to implementing that technology for retail people counting.
+We stand ready to answer your questions for retail people counting, please, contact us.